 However, UMNO says it’s because the Prime Minister went against the Agong and mishandled the pandemic as Malaysia has recorded over a million cases and 10,000 deaths, with upwards of 20,000 new cases per day.

 But where did Mahiaddin come from and how did he become the Prime Minister of Malaysia in the first place?

-Tan Sri Muhyiddin Yassin was born on May 15, 1947, in Muar and received his early education at Sekolah Kebangsaan Bandar Maharani, Muar before attending Muar High School.
+Tan Sri Muhyiddin Yassin, as he apparently prefers to go by, was born on May 15, 1947, in Muar and received his early education at Sekolah Kebangsaan Bandar Maharani, Muar before attending Muar High School.

 Among them is the local singer, Najwa Mahiaddin.

 Mahiaddin started in politics in 1971 when he joined UMNO Pagoh as a member for five years before he was elected as Pagoh Umno Youth Chief and Division Secretary in 1976.